 Exercises for Week 3: Lists and List Comprehensions

-Here are some exercises designed to help you practice programming with lists
+Here are some exercises designed to help you practice programming with lists and list comprehensions.

 You may need the following useful standard functions: